simonbrundin/cloudflare-redirects/README.md

 - The configuration file defines source domains and their target URLs
 - On push to main branch, GitHub Actions automatically validates and syncs redirects
-- Redirects are implemented as Cloudflare Page Rules with 301 redirects
+- Redirects are implemented as Cloudflare Rulesets with 301 redirects
 - Existing auto-generated rules are cleaned up before creating new ones

 ## Troubleshooting